-The directors are responsible for the other information.
-The other information comprises the information included in the Fund's annual report for the year ended 30 June 2017, but does not include the financial report and our auditor's report thereon.
+The directors of the Responsible Entity ("the directors") are responsible for the other information.
+The other information comprises the information included in the Fund's annual report for the year ended 30 June 2019, but does not include the financial report and our auditor's report thereon.